ziogaschr/react-cropperjs/README.md

 }
 ```

-`React.createClass` has a built-in magic feature that bound all methods to `this` automatically for you.
-In ES6, remember to pre-bind in the constructor or in the attribute.
-See [autobinding](https://facebook.github.io/react/blog/2015/01/27/react-v0.13.0-beta-1.html#autobinding) docs for more details.
+`React.createClass` has a built-in magic feature that binds all methods to `this` automatically for you.
+When using ES6 syntax, remember to pre-bind in the constructor or in the attribute (as shown in the above example).
+Otherwise See [autobinding](https://facebook.github.io/react/blog/2015/01/27/react-v0.13.0-beta-1. html#autobinding) docs for more details.

 ## Callbacks

-Unlike cropper, cropperjs doesn't support events, it supports the following callbacks:
+Unlike `cropper`, `cropperjs` doesn't support events, it supports the following callbacks:

 * [build](https://github.com/fengyuanchen/cropperjs#build)
 * [built](https://github.com/fengyuanchen/cropperjs#built)